MarioAuditore/TDA-for-Travelling-Salesman/README.md

 # TDA-for-Travelling-Salesman
-This repository implements a novel approach in solving Traveling Salesman Problem.
-Based on Tranformer model introduced in [1](#references) (earlier such transformer was created by [2](#references)), our algorithm first computes topological features of provided set of points on 2d plain with the power of Topological Data Analysis:
+This repository implements a novel approach to solving the Traveling Salesman Problem.
+Based on the transformer-based model introduced in [1](#references) (earlier such a transformer was created by [2](#references)), our algorithm first computes topological features of the given set of points on the 2D plane using the power of topological data analysis:
-1. Compute homologies.
+1. Compute homology.
-2. Extract 1-dimensional homologies.
+2. Extract 1-dimensional barcode.
-3. For each homology find an edge that creates it and the one kill that kills it.
+3. For each barcode segment, find the edge that creates it and the edge that kills it.
-4. Map the lifetime of the homologies to the points, which form the edges from previous step.
+4. Map the lifetime of the segment to the points that form the edges from the previous step.

 To measure the quality of the algorithm's solutions, we first find optimal solutions with the Concorde solver.
 Then we measure the relative difference between the average tour length of the model and that of Concorde on a fixed test set consisting of a thousand TSP instances, specifically